We are delighted to announce the results of our 5th annual competition for young composers.

 Commended - Donald Cummins

 Unfortunately we had no entries for the oldest, 16-18 age group.
 Sadly this has meant that we have felt unable to make the overall Cambridge Young Composer of the Year award this time.
-On the positive side, the lower number of entries means that we will have time to perform all of the pieces at the composing workshop on 19 March.
+On the positive side, the lower number of entries means that we had time to perform all of the pieces at the composing workshop on 19 March.

 Competition judge: Dr Jeremy Thurlow, composer and pianist, and Lecturer in Music at Robinson College, Cambridge.